hifly81/hifly81.github.io/content/posts/street-of-philadelphia.md

 ShowReadingTime: true
 ---

-Some days like every year, December 1st was International AIDS Day.
+Some days ago like every year, December 1st, was International AIDS Day.

 The AIDS syndrome appeared forcefully in the 1980s and is still a very important and widespread disease today.